 September 20, 2022:

-Gary St. Laurent of St. Laurent & Sons Excavation, Inc., by Ward 4 Councilor Rick LaChapelle - Recognized the 1970-originated business' long-time commitment to Lewiston, and since he took over the family business in 2005, the business has grown from 3 - 90+ employees.
+Gary St. Laurent of St. Laurent & Sons Excavation, Inc., was recognized by Ward 4 Councilor Rick LaChapelle for his 1970-originated business' long-time commitment to Lewiston, and since he took over the family business in 2005, the business has grown from 3 - 90+ employees.
 Councilor LaChapelle said that the business is known throughout Central Maine as an innovative, cost-saving provider for commercial construction with outstanding personal service for residential projects.
 Mr. St. Laurent has also served on various boards and committees, as well as supports local sports and hosts exchange students.

-Former US Navy Senior Chief Petty Officer Tim Gallant by Ward 7 Councilor Stephanie Gelinas - She praised his tireless, humble work within the community to include serving on the Lewiston Planning Board, going above & beyond as a member of the Rally for Recovery Planning Committee, and facilitating Barriers to Bridges to assist those seeking recovery from substance use disorder, always wanting to assist the most vulnerable.
+Former US Navy Senior Chief Petty Officer Tim Gallant was recognized by Ward 7 Councilor Stephanie Gelinas for his tireless, humble work within the community to include serving on the Lewiston Planning Board, going above & beyond as a member of the Rally for Recovery Planning Committee, and facilitating Barriers to Bridges to assist those seeking recovery from substance use disorder, always wanting to assist the most vulnerable.
 Councilor Gelinas also stated that Mr. Gallant volunteers at a local food pantry and assists with a weekly meal distribution at Pathway Vineyard Church.

 Program Launch - September 6, 2022:

 Klara Tammany was recognized by Mayor Carl L. Sheline - Recognized her leadership in establishing the Center for Wisdom's Women and Sophia's House, resources that offer women safe-haven and support to build community, find resources, build self esteem and resiliency, as well as empowering women survivors of addiction, trafficking, and incarceration through holistic healing in a shared community.
 Center for Wisdom's Women and Sophia's House.